OwitiDessy/nomsterWebApplication/README.md

 Set up the initial project structure by creating a new rails web application that uses Postgresql and create an initial, empty database by running rake db:create to have a place to store information.
 Start the server.Construct the web development pipeline: git, github and heroku.
 This will save and run the application code locally and in production.

+Set up models and database, build the infrastructure which includes controllers, routes tables and view files.
+Set up the pipeline for uploading images to the web application using Amazon S3 as the Uploader that stores images.
 Add user authentication by setting up the devise gem and adding login links to the navbar.
 This grants users ability to sign up, sign in and sign out of the application.

-Set up models and database, build the infrastructure which includes controllers, routes tables and view files.
-Set up the pipeline for uploading image or video content to the web application using Amazon S3 as the Uploader that stores videos and images.
-Use the ImageMagick program to adjust the image's resolution to crop it to a smaller size if the user uploads a very large image.
-These features will allow logged in instructors to create courses, sections, and lessons or students to enroll and access content of the courses.
+Incorporate the will_paginate gem to the web application to facilitate the display of hundreds or thousands of places on a page.Integrate Google Maps in the application by using a geocoding API to convert the addresses into numerical floating numbers, the latitude and longitude, then pin the desired latitude and longitude and finally display the map on a detail page of the application.

-Integrate the application with Stripe, a secure payment processor that facilitates credit card transactions made by students during enrollment.
+The above features will allow logged in users to create names, addresses, images, descriptions, comments and ratings for various places.Subsequently, viewers who see the page can also leave their comments.

-Apply jQuery, JavaScript code, to enable the repositioning of sections and lessons by the user(instructor), the user would be able to reposition the lessons by dragging and dropping them.
+Add and enable mailer to send automated emails to the user who created a place after someone/ a viewer leaves a comment for it.

 Style the pages using HTML and CSS.